department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 <div itemscope itemtype="http://schema.org/Question">

-<h3 itemprop="name">How do I apply?</h3>
+<h3 itemprop="name">How do I file my claim?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can apply online right now.
+You can file online right now.

-<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a>
+<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to File</a>

 [Learn more about how to apply for disability benefits](/disability-benefits/apply/).